itu-bioinformatics-database-lab/metabolitics-client-v2/README.md

-# metabolitics-client
+# metabolitics-client-v2

 ## For Development

-1. Clone **metabolitics-client** repository by running the below command in a terminal.
+1. Clone **metabolitics-client-v2** repository by running the below command in a terminal.

     `git clone https://github.com/itu-bioinformatics-database-lab/metabolitics-client.git`